MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ### Exporting a single visual

-You can specify a single visual to export using `visualName` in the [ExportReportPage](/rest/api/power-bi/reports/exporttofile#exportreportpage) API.
+You can specify a single visual to export using the `visualName` value in the [ExportReportPage](/rest/api/power-bi/reports/exporttofile#exportreportpage) API.

 ### Bookmarks